 The bonus to buying pre-owned items is that we are being eco-friendly and keeping perfectly good items out of the landfill.

 Most people throw their clothes directly in the dirty clothes hamper as soon as they take them off.
 How many times are we washing clothes that really aren’t dirty??

-Washing clothes wears them out much faster.
-Not to mention that washing uses electricity, water and detergent.
+Washing clothes wear them out much faster.
+Not to mention that washing uses electricity, water, and detergent.

 An easy way to start is to wear pajamas for a couple of nights in a row and work up from there!